erochOnGit/participatory_design/Island_trope/Designer_guide/introduction_for_participatory_design_fiction.md

 ```
 A getting started to your first workshop
 ```
-The ___Participatory Design Fiction___ workshop is going to put yourself into the role of a game master helping players to design an outcome to a fictive matter they want to address.
+In this ___Participatory Design Fiction___ workshop you have the role of a game master - you are helping players to design an outcome to a fictitious matter they want to address.

 To quickly getting started you need to consider 2 elements that are the core of the project :
  - you will need to narrate the fiction to immerge the participants.